Frequently Asked Questions

 What makes a strong personal statement?

-The personal statement, OR STATEMENT OF PURPOSE, is your opportunity to present your goals and experience as they relate to human-computer interaction and design.
-We’re interested in how you see the field from your own personal perspective.
-Please see Admissions/Overview for detailed questions required in the Statement of Purpose
+The personal statement is your opportunity to present your goals and experience as they relate to human-computer interaction and design.
+We’re interested in how you see the field and this program from your own personal perspective.
+Please see Admissions/Overview for detailed questions required in the Personal Statement.

 How do I know my recommenders have submitted their letters of recommendation?